Skip to main content

 2.2 toString

-Override toString of the Place class so that System.out.print(ln) will print the town and state in the format “town, state”.
+Override toString of the Place class so that System.out.print(p) and System.out.println(p) will print the town and state of p in the format “town, state”.

 2.3 Accessors

 Since a place should be immutable, we are not going to create any setters.
 Make sure to include accessors for the three instance variables.
-In order to match the autgrading (and Java standard), please name your accessors getZip(), getTown() and getState().
+In order to match the autgrading (and Java standard), please name your accessors getZip(), getTown() and getState() and make them all Public.

 /** Parses one line of input by creating a Place that